refinedev/refine/.changeset/rude-terms-turn.md

 "@refinedev/antd": patch
 ---

-fix: `undoableNotification` not work when using `useNotificationProvider` due to different `notification` instance.
+fix: `undoableNotification` does not work when using `useNotificationProvider` due to a different `notification` instance.